PulteGroup, Inc. research snapshot

 ai Confidence

-High for FY2025 revenue, FY2025 net income, Q1 2026 operating facts, shares, cash, debt, and valuation math.
-Medium for technical levels because moving averages, support, volume, and intraday quotes update continuously across providers.
+High for Q2 2026 results, TTM financials, shares, cash, debt, valuation math, and guidance from the earnings release and call.
+Medium for technical levels because moving averages, support, resistance, and intraday quotes update continuously across providers.
+Investing.com was not reachable for a quote cross-check, so the price relies on StockAnalysis and StockInvest.

 investment Certainty

 Medium.
-PulteGroup has scale, brands, liquidity, and buyback capacity, but investment certainty is limited by mortgage rates, consumer confidence, land timing, incentives, and the fact that homebuilder earnings can fall quickly in a housing downturn.
+PulteGroup has scale, a large land pipeline, liquidity, and buyback capacity, and Q2 showed an earnings beat with higher orders, but investment certainty is still limited by mortgage rates, affordability, incentives, land timing, and the fact that homebuilder earnings can fall quickly in a downturn.

 Quick verdict table